Vankleek Hill: You will love our town!

 Vankleek Hill has been proclaimed as the “Gingerbread Capital of Ontario”.
 It exhibits stunning examples of Victorian-era houses which still boast the original wooden gingerbread ornamentation.
+All it takes is a stroll down any streets in the historical part of town to see what we mean.
+If you are looking for information about events, click on the Events tab in the menu at the top of this page.

 More than 250 homes in Vankleek Hill pay homage to its Victorian history with its gingerbread-style architecture.
 “Gingerbread” is often used interchangeably with Victorian; a style named in honour of Queen Victoria, and was introduced as a way to decorate buildings.